Volunteer farmers transforming East Africa's dairy sector

 The policy brief discusses some of the challenges volunteer farmer trainers face.
 In sparsely populated areas, for instance, the long distances volunteers have to travel from one homestead to another is a hindrance.
 But with the commitment of the project and volunteers themselves, few of these challenges have proved insurmountable.

 The approach has produced impressive results under the EADD project.
-By 2012, farmers involved in EADD-affiliated projects were selling to 304,000 liters a day through chilling plants, a 102% increase from 2009.
+By 2012, farmers involved in EADD-affiliated projects were selling up to 304,000 liters a day through chilling plants, a 102% increase from 2009.
 Researchers were also encouraged to find volunteer farmer trainers involved in another project actively supporting fellow farmers 3 years after that project had ended, pointing to the sustainability of the system.

-In a recent media article, “An island of wealth in the Pokot sea of poverty and cattle rustling,” Charles Onyango-Obbo describes the transformation of Lelan in Kenya from a backwater to a veritable node of economic activity with electricity, motocycles and cars.
+In a recent media article, “An island of wealth in the Pokot sea of poverty and cattle rustling,” Charles Onyango-Obbo described the transformation of Lelan in Kenya from a backwater to a veritable node of economic activity with electricity, motocycles and cars.
 This “economic miracle” started with Lelan Highland Dairy Company, a community dairy initiative supported by the EADD project with training and a loan to purchase a milk cooling plant.

 “The volunteer trainer approach amplifies the reach of dairy-sector extension and is inclusive of men, women and the poor.
 It is cost-effective and has been shown to produce real gains in productivity and income,” says Franzel.